Detroit man in quarantine questions test results

 “I see that my name is correct.
 All the other identifiable information was incorrect, including my race,” he said.

-The Post called the number listed on his result documents, but the person that answered said we had the wrong number.
+The Post called the number listed on his result documents, but the person who answered said the caller had the wrong number.

 “Any lab results that doesn’t identify that it is you is unacceptable.
-It’s a HIPPA violation also,” he said.
+It’s a (Health Insurance Portability and Accountability Act) violation also,” he said.
 "I was furious with the staff because they wanted to keep me at this facility with that test in mind.
 That made me upset because any lab result that has all the information wrong, how are you going to trust that result.
 Now, you got me in a facility where you actually bring positive COVID patients and I am having to be extra careful.”

 Willis said he never experienced any of the symptoms, but he was retested.
 He is now awaiting those results, knowing there has been a backlog of samples being tested.